 Wearing a military-inspired jacket, with a white tee, jogger pants, and clean white sneakers, Lee perfectly represented the image of his shop – modern, casual, and hip.
 Although Lee’s sense of style is impeccable, it is his warm personality and infectious laugh that really draw you in.

 Lee and his business partners started in the men’s fashion business by opening a traditional menswear store in Robinson, AR.
 They followed that one with a more contemporary store in Fayetteville, AR.
 The Independent in the most modern iteration of their menswear retail journey.

 “We wanted this store to be edgier than the other stores,” Lee said.
-“Bentonville has been branding itself as an arts and entertainment center.
+“Bentonville has been branding itself as art and entertainment center.
 The Independent fits the city’s vibe.

 The store’s architecture is influenced by Scandinavian design.
 With white-washed surfaces, exposed pipes and concrete, and wooden accents, the store is sleek and inviting.
 Lee told me that local guys like to shop at The Independent because they can find what they need without feeling overwhelmed by too many choices.

 “Our typical customers are guys 25-45 who are seeking contemporary, business casual looks,” Lee said.
 “Our selection of denim, blazers, and shirts appeals to local tastes.”